citp/privacy-policy-historical/a/ac/act/activeactivities.com.au.md

     1. 3.1 We use the information collected:
       1. 3.1.1 For registration and ongoing management and access to your account and any related functions including account access and customisation, business listing, online bookings, request a service, Pay per Lead, e-commerce, payments and receipts, account authentication and messaging.
       2. 3.1.2 For when you have contacted and provided your contact and/ or other details to a business listed on the Website, the details and information you share as well as any related transactions will be visible to that business to allow them to contact you direct.
-      3. 3.1.3 To facilitate “Request a quote”, “Request a Service” and “Contact me” functionality your contact details and any information you share about your requirements may be shared with businesses in your area or businesses deemed relevant to your request for their response.
+      3. 3.1.3 To facilitate “Request a Quote”, “Request a Service”, "Request a Contact", "Request a Booking" and “Contact me” functionality your contact details and any information you share about your requirements may be shared with businesses in your area or businesses deemed relevant to your request for their response.
       4. 3.1.4 For general and specific communications we believe will be of interest, including notifications, updates, newsletters, responses to queries, customer support and other matters we believe are relevant to your experience on the Website.
       5. 3.1.5 To personalise your experience on the Website including providing recommended features, content, social connections, referrals and advertisements.
       6. 3.1.6 To facilitate email communications which provide information to keep you informed and get the most from the Website.
 These emails can include special offers, upgrade information, reports, contact information, request a service and pay per lead related information to and from businesses listed on the Website, newsletters and any other system messages.
 You can unsubscribe or manage these emails by logging in and setting your preferences.